 Say these are the first three digits in your VIN.
 The five signifies that your car was made in the United States.
 Cars manufactured here begin with one, four, or five.
 The “N” stands for Nissan and the last one tells you the manufacturing division was the US.
 The full list of World Manufacturer Identifier codes can be found online and will help you figure out your VIN’s meaning.

-- Engine code – The specific mechanics that make up your car.
+Engine code – The specific mechanics that make

 The ninth digit in your VIN stands alone to check for invalid VINs.
 If you visit a site to look up a VIN and discover it doesn’t work, it’s probably an invalid number.
 There are several reasons this could happen; One of the most common reasons for this is because cars made before the 1980s did not have the standard 17 numbers.
 However, usually, cars in operation will have all 17 digits – this is likely the case with your vehicle!